WHERE IS IT? At the top end of Hyndland Road in the city's West End, round the corner from Great Western Terrace

-Found at the top end of Hyndland Road, Westbourne Terrace is a short walk from the Great Western Terrace, sharing not only location but a landowner, James Whitelaw Anderson.
+Found at the top end of Hyndland Road, Alexander Thomson's Westbourne Terrace is a short walk from another of his works, Great Western Terrace, sharing not only a location but also landowner, James Whitelaw Anderson.

 Although work started on Great Western Terrace sooner, Westbourne Terrace was constructed quicker and with less hassle than the other Anderson project and was completed in 1871.